This post refers to the first season of ‘The Crown.’ Here is a look at classical music in Season Two.

 In the Netflix original series “The Crown,” music plays a significant role in heightening the drama and majesty of the British throne.
 A glance at the show’s IMDB page reveals this is no shoestring operation: The music staff numbers some 20 editors, producers, engineers and composers, with much of the soundtrack supplied by British film composer Rupert Gregson-Williams.
 The cinematic title theme, by Hollywood veteran Hans Zimmer, broadly alludes to the ceremonial music of Henry Purcell.

 The series also contains some moments of pre-existing classical music.
 Handel’s coronation anthem Zadok the Priest naturally makes an appearance, in the coronation of Queen Elizabeth II, as does a bit of Offenbach’s Orpheus in the Underworld, in an Episode Six party scene.
 And two climactic moments involve Austro-German composers rather than the English favorites of the monarchy (perhaps appropriate given the German heritage of the House of Windsor?).

-In Episode Three, against the backdrop of King George’s funeral and ensuing family strife, Queen Elizabeth II and Prince Philip attend a performance of Wagner’s Tristan und Isolde at the Royal Opera House.
+In Episode Three, against the backdrop of King George’s funeral and ensuing family strife, the Queen and Prince Philip attend a performance of Wagner’s Tristan und Isolde at the Royal Opera House.
 The opera – about a king’s daughter (Isolde), who is caught between wifely and regal duties – provides some foreshadowing in the episode.
 As Elizabeth and Philip attempt to enjoy a night out together in the royal box, Wagner’s Liebestod (Love-Death) swells up; an ominous shadow falls over the new Queen’s face.